2003 Israeli legislative election: Disintegration of the unity government

 Operation Defensive Shield and Operation Determined Path, which ended the Israeli policy of restraint in response to Palestinian terrorist attacks, succeeded in considerably reducing the numbers of terrorist attacks carried out against Israel; nevertheless, they led to the disintegration of the unity government.
 In addition, the economic situation also deteriorated significantly, and after Operation Defensive Shield, an emergency economic plan was brought forth on April 25, 2002, which was called Economic Defensive Shield (חומת מגן כלכלית).

 A temporary lull in terrorist attacks against Israelis was among the reasons that the Shas party ministers opposed the emergency economic plan and voted against it in the Knesset.
 This situation caused Prime Minister Ariel Sharon to fire the Shas ministers on May 20.
 Nevertheless, Shas rejoined the government on June 3, but this step was the beginning of the end of the unity government.
 On July 28 David Levy and his breakaway Gesher faction left the government due to their opposition to the budget.
 Although their departure was not significant at the time, further ahead this caused difficulties for the continued existence of the unity government.

 When the Labor party withdrew from the unity government in September due to their opposition to the economic policy, the state budget, and the new defense policy, Prime Minister Ariel Sharon's government had to re-appoint several new ministers to his government.
-As a result, Benjamin Netanyahu was appointed as the Foreign Minister on November 1, and Shaul Mofaz was appointed as the defense minister the next day (a move which aroused much criticism due to its timing - Mofaz was appointed to this position only four months after he finished serving in the military as the Chief of Staff of the Israeli Defense Forces).
+As a result, Benjamin Netanyahu was appointed as the Foreign Minister on November 1, and Shaul Mofaz was appointed as the defense minister the next day (a move which aroused much criticism due to its timing - Mofaz was appointed to this position only four months after he finished serving in the military as the Chief of Staff of the Israel Defense Forces).
 Eventually Sharon announced the dissolution of the Knesset and early elections.

+Likud leadership struggle

+While Sharon enjoyed high approval among the general public, his move towards the political center had offput many in they party's right-wing base, making him appear vulnerable in the party's leadership election, which was scheduled for 28 November 2002.
+Three hours after Sharon announced the snap election, former prime minister and party leader Benjamin Netanyahu declared his candidacy for the leadership election.
+Sharon Defeated Netanyahu and Moshe Feiglin in the election, winning 55% of the vote to Netanyahu's 40% and Feiglin's 3%.

+Formation of Meretz - Democratic Choice - Shahar

+In 2002, Beilin founded the extraparliamentary Shahar Movement, whose stated purpose was to unite Israel's left-wing parties.
+Beilin initially remained in the Labor party, but secured a low slot on the party's electoral list in the 2003 primaries, and thus left the party with Yael Dayan.
+The two ran on a joint list with Meretz and the Democratic Choice as representatives of the Shahar Movement.
+Beilin and Dayan were given the 11th and 12th slots on the joint list.